Superdeterminism Without Conspiracy: Conspiratorial and Non-conspiratorial Interventions

 However, one needs to be careful to not throw the baby out with the bathwater.
-Counterfactual reasoning is pervasive in physics.
+Counterfactual reasoning is both pervasive and important in physics.
 Indeed, it is central to the scientific method \cite{Maudlin}.
-The fact that we can express laws of physics mathematically give us the power to estimate what would have happened had something been different.
-Such estimates can lead to predictions.
-If we have accurate representations of the laws of physics, then the predictions will be verified by experiment.
-We do not want to give up counterfactual reasoning in our search for new theories of physics.
+The fact that we can express laws of physics mathematically gives us the power to estimate what would have happened had something been different.
+Such estimates can lead to predictions and the predictions can be verified by experiment.
+We clearly do not want to give up counterfactual reasoning entirely in our search for new theories of physics.
 We address this concern by noting that output from experiment and physical theory (particularly when the complexities of the real world are accounted for) involves some inherent coarse-graining.
 Experiments have some nominal accuracy and output from a computational model is typically truncated to a fixed number of significant digits.
-We can represent this notion of nominal accuracy by integrating exact output of physical theory over small volumes $V_\epsilon>0$ in state space, where $V_\epsilon \rightarrow 0$ smoothly as $\epsilon \rightarrow 0$.
-We then insist that counterfactual definiteness holds generically in our non-conspiratorial superdeterministic physical theory when all variables are coarse grained over volumes $V_\epsilon$, for any $\epsilon >0$.
+We can represent such coarse graining by integrating exact output of physical theory over small volumes $V_\epsilon>0$ in state space, where $V_\epsilon \rightarrow 0$ smoothly as $\epsilon \rightarrow 0$.
+In developing a superdeterministic model below, we will require that counterfactual definiteness holds generically when variables are coarse grained over volumes $V_\epsilon$, for suitably defined small values $\epsilon >0$.
 The model based on discretised Hilbert Space, described in Section \ref{superdeterministic} has this property.
-This is why we do not expect to see non-conspiratorial superdeterminism either in classical theory, or directly from experimentation (we comment on possible indirect experimental tests of non-conspiratorial superdeterminism in Section \ref{experiment}).

-In Section \ref{andromeda} we argue that a gravitational theory could have the property that a perturbation, small enough to consistently change only the parity of the millionth digit here on Earth, will have a chaotic (and hence unsystematic) impact on distinctly different systems, say in the distant universe.
-In Section \ref{superdeterministic} we discuss the type of model that could have the property that such a gravitational perturbation, if it did not chaotically influence such distant parts of the universe, would lead to a perturbed state of the universe that was inconsistent with physical theory.
+As discussed below, this renders the drug-trial analogy irrelevant.